Reinforcement Learning with Exogenous States and Rewards

-In the second part of the paper, we identify one condition---based on the covariance between the endogenous and exogenous returns---under which solving the Endo-MDP is faster (in sample complexity) than solving the full MDP.
-To do this, we derive dynamic programming updates for the covariance between the $H$-horizon returns of the Exo-MRP and the Endo-MDP, which may be of independent interest.

-The third part of the paper formulates the problem of discovering the Exo/Endo Decomposition assuming we have access to a sufficiently large and representative sample of $\langle s, a ,r, s'\rangle$ tuples recorded from MDP trajectories.
-The problem is formalized as a constrained optimization problem where the objective is to find an exogenous subspace that minimizes the variance of the endogenous reward subject to conditional mutual information constraints that enforce the Exogenous State MDP structure.
-We introduce and study several variations of this constrained optimization problem.
-For the case of linear subspaces, the mutual information constraints can be replaced by constraints on a quantity called the conditional correlation coefficient (CCC), and this yields practical algorithms.
-This section concludes with a discussion of the conditions that the MDP and the exploration policy should satisfy such that the sample of $\langle s, a ,r, s'\rangle$ tuples is sufficient for identifying violations of the conditional mutual information constraints and ensure that the variables in the discovered exogenous subspace are causally exogenous.
+In Section 4, the paper formulates the problem of discovering the exogenous/endogenous decomposition as a constrained optimization problem where the objective is to find the exogenous subspace subject to conditional mutual information constraints that enforce the 2-time step Exogenous State MDP structure.
+We also introduce an approximation to the conditional mutual information called the conditional correlation coefficient (CCC).

-The fourth part of the paper introduces two algorithms for solving the conditional correlation formulation and studies their soundness and correctness.
-One algorithm solves a series of global optimization problems, and the other is a stepwise algorithm that identifies one exogenous dimension at a time.
-We prove the correctness of the global algorithm, and we develop some insights into when the stepwise algorithm works well.